icon for mcp server

 Username/Password Authentication

-1. Obtain your security token from Salesforce Setup → Personal Information → Reset Security Token
+1. Obtain your security token from Salesforce Setup → Personal Information → Reset Security Token (only required if your IP is not trusted)

 2. Set environment variables as shown in the configuration section